Projects Disability ServicesPrimary Care

 Australia

-• a review of peer-reviewed and grey literature to explore known barriers and enablers to the effective use of sign language interpreters in primary care
+• Reviewed academic and grey literature to explore known barriers and enablers to the effective use of sign language interpreters in primary care.

-• consultations with Auslan services, peak bodies in the Deaf and health sectors, primary care professionals and practice managers, interpreters, and Auslan users and their family members.
+• Consulted with Auslan users and their family members, Auslan interpreting services, Auslan interpreters, peak bodies in the Deaf and health sectors, and primary care professionals and practice managers.

-We are partnering with Deaf Connect to make project information available to Auslan users and family members in both Auslan and English, and enable them to participate in their preferred language.
+We partnered with Deaf Connect to ensure that project information and consultation materials for Auslan users and family members were culturally appropriate and available in both Auslan and English.